-Speech recognizers typically encode information about expected outputs by means of language models, which are probability distributions over output strings.
-However, language models cannot fully eliminate this kind of close phonetic deviation without severely limiting the flexibility of expression that users can employ.
-A typical response to the problem is to relax the strict separation between speech recognition and language understanding, allowing for more information to flow between the processes.
-A radical approach eschews the word-level representation altogether and interprets language directly from the phonetic representation; this has been shown to be useful in call routing applications (Alshawi, 2003; Huang and Cox, 2006).
-Milder approaches include building phonetic and semantic representations together (Schuler et al., 2009) or allowing NLU to select among competing ASR outputs (Chotimongkol and Rudnicky, 2001; Gabsdil and Lemon, 2004; Skantze, 2007).
-What is common to all of these approaches is that they work with the speech signal directly, and thus incur costs that are associated with working with speech data.
-Specifically, these approaches require a substantial amount of speech data for training, and each specific solution is committed to one particular speech recognizer with which the rest of the system is integrated.
+Speech recognizers typically use language models to encode information about expected outputs, but these cannot fully eliminate this kind of close phonetic deviation without severely limiting the flexibility of expression that users can employ.
+A typical response to the problem is to integrate some knowledge available to NLU with the speech recognition process itself.
+A radical approach eschews the word-level representation altogether and interprets language directly from the phonetic representation; this has been shown to be useful in call routing applications (Alshawi 2003; Huang and Cox 2006).
+Milder approaches include building phonetic and semantic representations together (Schuler, Wu, and Schwartz 2009) or allowing NLU to select among competing ASR outputs (Chotimongkol and Rudnicky 2001; Gabsdil and Lemon 2004; Skantze 2007).
+What is common to all of these approaches is that they work with the speech signal directly, and thus incur similar costs to modifying an ASR component, including the need for a substantial amount of speech data for training, and the commitment to one particular speech recognizer with which the rest of the system is integrated.

 We present a different approach: we accept the output of an off-the-shelf speech recognizer as-is (with trained domain-specific language models), and use a dictionary to endow the NLU component with a way to compute phonetic similarity between strings of words.
-We do not attempt to correct the ASR output through postprocessing as in Ringger (2000), and we deliberately ignore detailed information from the speech recognizer such as the word and phone lattices which are used internally by the speech recognizer for computing the most likely output.
-Our approach thus avoids the costs associated with training on speech data, allows replacing one off-the-shelf speech recognizer with another, and yields performance gains even when there is little or no speech data available to train with.
+We do not attempt to correct the ASR output through postprocessing as in Ringger (2000), and we deliberately ignore detailed information from the speech recognizer such as word and phone lattices; our approach thus avoids the costs associated with training on speech data, allows replacing one off-the-shelf speech recognizer with another, and yields performance gains even when there is little or no speech data available to train with.

-We demonstrate our approach using NPCEditor (Leuski and Traum, 2010), a statistical NLU which is based on a classifier: for each input utterance, NPCEditor selects one output out of a fixed set, based on a learned mapping between input and output language models.
-Instead of creating input language models based on word tokens, we translate each input word string into a string of phones using a dictionary; we then create language models which include both word information and phonetic information, which allows the NLU to select an output based on both word and phone similarities between the input string and the training data.
+We demonstrate our approach using NPCEditor (Leuski and Traum 2010), a statistical NLU which for each input utterance selects one output out of a fixed set, based on a learned mapping between input and output language models.
+Instead of creating input language models based on word tokens, we translate each input word string into a string of phones using a dictionary; we then create language models which include both word information and phonetic information, which allows the NLU to select an output based on both word and phone similarities to its training data.
 Our experiments show that the best performance comes from mixture models, which combine and weigh separate language models for words, phones, and their respective n-grams.

 The primary motivation for this work is to improve the performance of NLU in the face of a less than perfect input word string.
-Our method does however touch on a parallel debate in the psycholinguistic literature, regarding how humans recognize spoken words: autonomous models assert that word recognition happens in a bottomup fashion, so the initial stages of word recognition are based only on the acoustic signal, with contextual information integrated at a later stage (Marslen-Wilson, 1987; Norris et al., 2000); interactive models make the opposite claim, namely that context affects the earliest stages of word recognition (Marslen-Wilson and Welsh, 1978; McClelland and Elman, 1986).
-Our method can be seen as an extreme implementation of an autonomous model, where all the information about the speech signal is discarded after a word is identified, and downstream interpretation processes must use other knowledge in order to recover from errors.
+Our method does however touch on a parallel debate in the psycholinguistic literature: autonomous models assert that word recognition happens in a bottom-up fashion, with contextual information integrated at a later stage (Marslen-Wilson 1987; Norris, McQueen, and Cutler 2000), whereas in interactive models, context affects the earliest stages of word recognition (Marslen-Wilson and Welsh 1978; McClelland and Elman 1986).
+Our method can be seen as an extreme implementation of an autonomous model, where all the information about the speech signal is discarded after a word is identified, and downstream interpretation processes must resort to heuristics in order to recover from errors.

-The remainder of the chapter describes in detail the experiment setup and results, and concludes with broader implications and directions for further study.
+The remainder of the paper describes in detail the experiment setup and results, and concludes with broader implications and directions for further study.